caitlinhaaf/rnspotify-docs/WORKSHOP_WORKFLOW.md

 ## Practical (1)

-The following items indicate the branches that the teams will be working upon.
+The following items indicate the proposed branches that the teams will be working upon.
 Each branch will have a series of steps to walk through toward completion.

+Prior to the workshop there will be a minimal number of steps represented as branches that contain the workshop files available [here](https://github.com/university-of-toronto-fsf/rnc-spotify).
+As a note, they are provided here for context only.
+In the past, often participants (yours truly, included) would often "rush" to the solution files, often without an *understanding* of how they got there - just to have the source code 'available' .

-Note: These items are subject to change
+Note: The branches and steps will be subject to change.

-01-Initial App Creation
+* 01-Initial App Creation
-02-Create Interfaces for Spotify API
+* 02-Create Interfaces for Spotify API
-03-Components - Search Component
+* 03-Components - Search Component
-04-Styling - Search Component
+* 04-Styling - Search Component
-05-Business Logic - Search Component
+* //05-Business Logic - Search Component
-06-Event Handling - Search Component
+* //06-Event Handling - Search Component

 ## Break